tanweerdev/fat_ecto/README.md

   import Ecto.Query

+  @impl true
   # You can implement override_whereable for your custom filters
   def override_whereable(dynamics, "name", "$ILIKE", value) do
     dynamics and dynamic([r], ilike(fragment("(?)::TEXT", r.name), ^value))
   end

   def override_whereable(dynamics, _, _, _), do: dynamics

-end
+  # You can do some custom processing if needed eg
+  def after_whereable(dynamics) do
+    if dynamics, do: dynamics, else: true end end
 ```